Shunga–Greek War

-The Shunga-Greek War comprised several conflicts between the Shunga Empire and the Greco-Bactrian Kingdom.
-It is predominantly based on the Sanskrit play "Mālavikāgnimitram".
+The Shunga–Greek War is believed to have comprised several conflicts between the Shunga Empire and the Greco-Bactrian Kingdom.
+The theory that such a war occurred is predominantly based on the Sanskrit play "Mālavikāgnimitram".

 The Greek king Demetrius is regarded to have tried to invade the subcontinent after his win over the Kabul Valley.
-The Shungas were able to successfully resist the invasion and expel the Greeks out of Mathura.
+The Shungas were able to successfully resist the invasion and expel the Greeks out of Magadha.

 The Greek invasion

 The first phase of the invasion starts with the Greek ruler Demetrius I's conquest of the Kabul Valley.
 He invaded the Indian subcontinent during the rule of the Mauryan Empire.
 He first invaded the province of Arachosia and was successful in taking control of the region.
 He then decided to raid the eastern territories of the subcontinent.
 He entered the Punjab region and again gained success.
 He may have had control over the Indian territories of Mathura and Patliputra for a short period of time.